 Many clinicians, myself included, recall CMS’ Sustainable Growth Rate (SGR) formula and Congress’ two decades of intervention to stop reimbursement decreases.
 In 2015, the Medicare Access and CHIP Reauthorization Act (MACRA) replaced the SGR formula with two tracks to choose from in CMS’ Quality Payment Program: the Merit-based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs).

 Today, we have the benefit of a few years under the MACRA model, and that has changed our original perspective.
 In 2015, we thought it could be financially viable to remain in MIPS without transitioning to an APM.
-The statement was based on data, which projected that the upside of MIPS would be considerably more than the 4 or 5 percent we are currently seeing.
+The statement was based on data, which projected that the upside of MIPS would be considerably more than the 4 or 5% we are currently seeing.

 Now I advise clinicians that MIPS—really, the four categories that comprise MIPS—creates a “glide path” into APMs.
 By that I mean that when physicians implement efficient processes through the MIPS’ categories of Advancing Care Information and Improvement Activities, they are more likely to achieve good outcomes within the Quality and Cost categories.